BettyAtt/pands-project2021/README.md

 # Author: Betty Attwood G00398300
 ![GMIT_LOGO](gmit_logo.png)
 ___
-## About the Project:
+## i.
+About the Project:
 This project analyses the well-known Fisher’s Iris data set [1] using Python [2].
 This repository documents the researching of the data set, the documentation, and the code (in Python) used to investigate it.
 This project forms part of the coursework required for the module Programming & Scripting, a core module of GMIT's Higher Diploma of Computer Science in Data Analytics.

-# README Table of Contents
-1. Introduction - brief introduction to the history of Iris data set and its significance in data analytics.
-2. Analysing the Data Set
-3.
-4.
-5.

-# Breakdown of Tasks
+## ii.
+Project Plan

-Break down Tasked based on Project Objectives:
+Break down Tasks based on Project Objectives:

 • outputs a summary of each variable to a single text file,
 • saves a histogram of each variable to png files, and
 • outputs a scatter plot of each pair of variables.